 August 13, 2025・6 minute read

+Sometimes software takes a long time to compile just due to how much code it has, like in the LLVM project.
+But often a build is slower than it could be for dumb, fixable reasons.
 I’ve had the suspicion that most builds are doing dumb stuff, but I had no way to see it.
-So I’ve been working on a cross-platform tool to help speed up builds (you can try it, see below).
-It works with any build system or programming language.
-Its timeline looks like this:
+So I’ve been working on a cross-platform tool to help visualize builds (In private beta, see below).
+It works with any build system and any programming language (Not just C/C++/Rust).

 It’s more than just a generic system profiler: it looks for build-specific problems.
 A few examples: using make without the -j